Bryce Aron: BRSCC National Formula Ford Championship

 In 2020, Aron moved to the UK to compete with Low Dempsey Racing in the BRSCC National Formula Ford Championship.
-Due to the pandemic, the championship was shortened to just 3 rounds and 7 races and Aron finished 5th in the standings, having won pole position in the penultimate round at Brands Hatch.
+Due to the COVID-19 pandemic, the championship was shortened to just three rounds and seven races and Aron finished fifth in the standings, having won pole position in the penultimate round at Brands Hatch.
 In order to supplement the shortened race calendar, Low Dempsey Racing participated in a variety of additional series including the Champion of Brands, Champion of Cadwell and the majority of the Castle Combe Championship.
 Aron won the Champion of Cadwell.

 2020 Team USA Scholarship Winner

 Aron was one of three winners of the highly coveted 2020 Team USA Scholarship.
-At the Formula Ford Festival Aron finished 3rd in the semi-final.
-Aron “ran strongly in third place until being elbowed down to fifth following a late-race Safety Car interruption.”
-Aron then went on to the Walter Hayes Trophy, where out of 103 drivers he finished on the podium in 3rd place, having been the 7th American to finish on the Walter Hayes Podium.
-Aron made history as the first American to finish with a top 5 and a podium in the two end of year iconic events.
+At the Formula Ford Festival Aron finished third in the semi-final.
+In the final, Aron “ran strongly in third place until being elbowed down to fifth following a late-race Safety Car interruption.”
+Aron then went on to the Walter Hayes Trophy, where out of 103 drivers he finished on the podium in third place, having been the 7th American to finish on the Walter Hayes Podium.
+Aron made history as the first American to finish with a top-five and a podium in the two end of year iconic events.

 GB3 Championship

 2021

 Aron joined Carlin for 2021, progressing to the GB3 Championship alongside teammates O’Sullivan and Mansell.
-Aron had what was hailed as a stunning debut at Brands Hatch where he made bold moves to end the race weekend with a 4th place finish.
+Aron had what was hailed as a stunning debut at Brands Hatch where he made bold moves to end the race weekend with a fourth place finish.

 2022

-In 2022 Aron joined Hitech GP where he contributed to the their first GB3 championship team's win.
-Aron scored 8 top 10 finishes, 5 of which came during the last 2 rounds.
-Aron ended the season by out-qualifying his teammates and then scoring a race 2 podium.
+In 2022, Aron joined Hitech GP where he contributed to their first GB3 championship team's win.
+Aron scored eight top-ten finishes, five of which came during the last two rounds.
+Aron ended the season by out-qualifying his teammates and then scoring a podium finish in race 2.
 Aron scored 3 podiums and a win in the 2022 championship.

+Super Formula

+At the end of 2022, Aron partook in Super Formula tests with B-Max Racing at Okayama and Suzuka.
+Aron was consistently in the top-five and as high as second fastest in the sessions in which he participated.

 Euroformula Open

-Aron moved to the Euroformula Open in 2023, teaming up with Team Motopark.
+Aron moved to the Euroformula Open in 2023, with Team Motopark.
+A championship contender for much of the season, Aron missed the last three races due to a conflict with Indy NXT, finishing fourth overall with three wins and five podiums.

+Formula Regional Oceania

+Aron competed in the final two rounds of the 2024 Formula Regional Oceania Championship.
+Aron won at the Highlands Motorsports Park, during the New Zealand Grand Prix race weekend.
+In his first weekend in the Formula Regional car, Aron scored fastest race lap at Euromarque Motorsports Park.
+Aron was the only American and the only Indy NXT driver to score a win in the 2024 Formula Regional Oceania Championship.